kennywlino/msc_thesis/paper/methodology.md

 Using the corpora described above, I split them into two sets of experiments, with the ARCTIC corpora used in one set of experiments and the ABI corpus used in another set of experiments.

 Following \textcite{zhao2018a} who also works with the ARCTIC corpora, only 150 utterances or roughly \colorbox{magenta}{[9 minutes of data] following the L2-ARCTIC average} are utilized, with the utterances from the L2-ARCTIC corpus downsampled to 16 kHz to match the quality of the CMU ARCTIC corpus.
+During the selection of the 150 utterances, any phrases not recorded by _all_ of the speakers chosen for the experiments were not considered in order to maintain the parallelness of the experiments.

 Although the sample size is very small compared to the actual size of the corpora, a small sample is chosen to acknowledge the fact that often only a little amount of data is available or acquirable in building these systems.
 This is done similarly in the Voice Conversion Challenge 2018 as well \cite{lorenzo-trueba2018}.
 The 150 utterances that are used are chosen at random, but are ensured to be 150 utterances that all speakers have recorded.
 Out of these 150 utterances, 100 are randomly chosen as training utterances while the other 50 are used test utterances.